Supporting the Introduction of a Refrigerator Recycling Programme, including a demonstration facility, in Brazil

-- Recycling system with an annual capacity of 350,000 refrigerators installed, inspected, approved and put into operation; 93% CFC recovery rate
+- Recycling plant with an annual capacity for 350,000 refrigerators installed, accepted and commissioned; CFC recovery rate is 93 per cent.

-- Work begun on developing a demonstration recovery system for old refrigerators in the state of Minas Gerais
+- Start of development of a demo take-back system of old refrigerators in the State of Minas Gerais

-- Cooperation with energy utilities CEMIG, CEPISA and CEAL ensured the recycling of around 25,000 refrigerators in 2012
+- Cooperation with utilities CEMIG, CEPISA and CEAL ensures the recycling of about 30.
+000 refrigerators annually

-- Collection point set up for old electrical and electronic devices
+- Collection point for waste electrical and electronic equipment established

-- Advice on updating the the national refrigerator recycling Standards ABNT NBR 15833; this was updated with the support of the project in 2018.
+- Advice on updating the national refrigerator recycling standard ABNT NBR 15833; this was updated with support from the project in 2018.